Ray Morrison: Early years

 Ray Morrison was born on February 28, 1885, in Sugar Branch, Indiana.
 Soon after the family moved to McKenzie, Tennessee, where Morrison attended school.
 He also spent a year at McTyeire School for Boys.

 Vanderbilt University

 To achieve funds for college, Morrison worked on a dredge boat on the Mississippi River for a year.
 Morrison won Bachelor of Ugliness for the class of 1912.
 He played on the football and baseball teams with his brother Kent.

 Football

 He played football as a prominent quarterback and halfback for Dan McGugin's Vanderbilt football teams from 1908 to 1911.
 He is considered one of the best quarterbacks in Vanderbilt's long history.
 The team posted a 30–6–2 record during his four years.
 He was selected for an all-time Vanderbilt team in 1934.
 Morrison was selected as the quarterback and kick returner for an Associated Press Southeast Area All-Time football team 1869–1919 era.
+In 1915, John Heisman selected his 30 greatest Southern football players, and Morrison was one of two quarterbacks selected.
 He weighed some 155 to 159 pounds.